-The effectiveness of the resource and suggest how the resource could be adapted.
+• The effectiveness of the resource and suggest how the resource could be adapted.

 Unit 3 Introduction to How Children Learn Grading Descriptors Learning Outcome 1 Learners will recognise current frameworks used in early years' settings and identify the principles of how children learn.
 Pass Outline current frameworks used in an early years setting.
-T Identify theories related to learning and summarise how the theories influence practice.
-Merit Learners will recognise current frameworks used in early years' settings and identify the principles of how children learn.
-Outline current frameworks used in an early years setting and give examples of how these are implemented.
+Identify theories related to learning and summarise how the Identify theories related to learning and summarise how the theories influence practice.
+Learners will recognise current frameworks used in early years' settings and identify the principles of how children learn.
+Merit Outline current frameworks used in an early years setting and give examples of how these are implemented.
 Identify theories related to learning and provide a detailed summary of how the theories influence practice.
 Learners will recognise current frameworks used in early years' settings and identify the principles of how children learn.
 Distinction Describe the current frameworks used in an early years setting, give examples of how these are implemented and suggest how the frameworks influence planning.
-Identify theories related to learning and provide a comprehensive summary of how the theories influence practice.
+Dis Identify theories related to learning and provide a comprehensive summary of how the theories influence practice.